lavafroth/homage/README.md

 go build .
 ```

-Optionally, modify the server address to that of your home lab.
+Optionally, modify the `config.json` to fit your home lab.

-The above command builds a single binary with the project name.
+The above command builds a single binary.
 Drop it on the server and execute it.